-- 1. How would you describe John Stuart Mill's conception of happiness?
-Is happiness a subjective mental state or something else? - 2.
+- How would you describe John Stuart Mill's conception of happiness?
+How does it differ from Jeremy Bentham's? - 2.
 In his discussion of pleasure, Mill repeatedly claims that pleasures can be distinguished by quality and well as quantity.
 What justifies the qualitative distinction of higher and lower pleasures?
 How does this distinction explain his claim that it is better to be Socrates dissatisfied than a pig satisfied? - 3.
 Mill also gives a test appealing to "competent judges" by which pleasures can be separated into higher and lower kinds.
 How does this test work?
 Why should we think that this is a reliable test? - 4.
 Ursula Le Guin's story presents a fictional society wherein its overall happiness and flourishing comes at great cost.
 What is that cost?
 What problems with utilitarianism does this suggest?